intelligent-username/CNN/char/README.md

 ### Convolution Blocks

 We'll be using two VGG blocks.
-Both will consist of layers that have stride and padding of 1, with kernel sizes being 3x3
+Both will consist of layers that have stride and padding of 1, with kernel sizes being 3x3.
+Each one is followed by maxpooling (for downsampling) and batch normalization (for regularization).

 **Block 1**